 \section{Discussion}

 The curse of dimensionality does not exist if the system is modeled and solved by classical electrodynamics.
 Many aspects of optics can be analyzed by classical methods of electromagnetic fields, such as method of moments~\cite{MoM}, finite-difference time-domain methods~\cite{FDTD1, FDTD2, FDTD3}, finite-difference frequency-domain methods~\cite{FDFD}, and finite element method~\cite{FEM}.
 These techniques are based on the Maxwell equations that approximate light-matter interactions as a dissipation of the electromagnetic field or as spatially and spectrally nonuniform permittivity and/or permeability (so-called macroscopic treatment).
-However, the classical framework cannot capture multi-photon phenomena which are demonstrated in this study, as well as nonlinear optical effects such as the spontaneous parametric down conversion.
-Our method simulates an optical system as a high-dimensional quantum system, solving the quantum version of electrodynamical equations, and hence is inherently compatible with these extensions.
+However, the classical framework cannot capture multi-photon phenomena (see the recent review~\cite{Barnett2022}), such as quantum interference and quantum entanglement, which are demonstrated in this study.
+By modeling a three-level atomic system, our numerical scheme can simulate nonlinear optical effects such as spontaneous parametric down conversion.
+However, the curse of dimensionality would reappear because a direct product form of the time evolution operator is no longer applicable.
+We will tackle this in a future work.

 While any QOD simulation has to contend with some omission of details when used to understand experiments, visualization of quantum dynamics of complex systems, as treated in this paper, is a unique advantage of numerical simulation, not present in experiments.
 A quantum state changes itself in principle when observed.
 It is, therefore, significantly resource intensive to experimentally trace the time-evolution process of photons propagating through complex optical setups.
 The presented high-dimensional QOD would be useful to reveal the intermediate process in detail.
-For instance, the visualizations of Sec. \ref{subsec:scatterer} helped us to clarify the cause of the unexpected behavior of the error rate.
+For instance, the visualizations of Sec. \ref{subsec:scatterer} helped us to clarify the cause of the behavior of the error rate.
 This flexible and accurate simulation of the high-dimensional QOD should also aid in creating a viable minimal model that guides designing experiments and applications that exploit quantum states of light.